 Content editing focuses on the story — characters, plot, tone, continuity, etc. Line editing consists of detailed notes on the writing, everything from word choices to sentence structure to paragraphs or entire sections that need attention.
-I provide both levels of feedback.
-Neither of these should be confused with copyediting, which is focused on grammar, punctuation and spelling.
+Copyediting, which is focused on grammar, punctuation and spelling.
 (More on the differences here.)

 Editing should never involve wresting control of the work from the writer.
-I share the philosophy of John McIntyre of the The Baltimore Sun: “Editors, generally, are introverts.
+As John McIntyre of the The Baltimore Sun says: “Editors, generally, are introverts.
 We work in anonymity, not being actuated by a vulgar craving for public notice. … Because we are not driven by desire for glory, we are happy to share what we know of the craft: to consult, to advise, to train, to mentor.”

 When I read a manuscript, these are the main things I’m looking for.